grothedev/fp_flutter/README.md

 SharedPreferences:
   * last_croaks_get (string) : JSON Map<int, int> ms since croaks were last retreived for each parent id (0=root feed, anything else is replies of some croak)
+  * prev_query_hash (int) : hashcode of the query used on the previous remote croak retrieval
   * lat (double) : latitude of user
   * lon (double) : longitude of user
   * exclusive (bool) : get croaks by contain all(1) or some(0) of given tags